 01 of 07

 Beck Taxi has been a part of Toronto since 1967, when if was founded by Jim Beck The green and orange cab colours are instantly recognizable and easy to spot in traffic.
 It's still a family-run business. with Jim’s daughter, Gail Beck-Souter involved in the business.
 Beck Taxi has a fleet of 2000 cabs and they dispatch over 8 million rides per year, not including street hails.
+Beck gets approximately 30,000 calls for taxis each day.
 Between drivers, dispatchers, and call-takers, they speak 90 different languages among their staff, reflecting Toronto's multicultural diversity.
 Call or download the app.

 02 of 07

-Royal Taxi Inc. has been providing transportation services to individuals and corporations in their dark blue cabs for more than 50 years.
+Royal Taxi has been providing transportation services to individuals and corporations in their dark blue cabs for more than 50 years.
 They proudly note that their company serves clients with special needs and makes sure that their car drivers all operate in accordance with AODA (Accessibility for Ontarians with Disabilities Act).
+Note that Royal has been added to Co-op Cabs (Crown Taxi) so when you call the dispatch centre, you'll get whatever taxi is closest, be it a Co-op, Royal or Crown car.

 03 of 07